yodrew/darkroomretreat/manuscript/darkroom-retreat.md

             - thinking becomes harder
             - thinking becomes _less interesting_ (!)
             - directing attention restfully becomes *much* easier.
 (See [____*protocol > attention*____](#attention))

-            The concrete sensations that remain tend to feed the feeling center of intelligence.
-Externally undistracted, the internal sense of touch sharpens in its [____many aspects____](https://en.wikipedia.org/wiki/Sense).
-Intuition and instinct, suppressed aspects of consciousness in civilization are thus reactivated.
+        - Balance: the remaining sensations feed the feeling and moving centers of intelligence.
+Outwardly undistracted, the internal sense of touch sharpens in its [____many aspects____](https://en.wikipedia.org/wiki/Sense).
+Intuition and instinct, aspects of consciousness suppressed in civilization, reactivate.
 They balance the psychic workload, making it more efficient, saving energy and internal activity.
+    3. Inactivity: Resting includes the stillness required for repair.
+And it enables the organism to conserve the extra vital energy that the process of healing uses.
 2. Attitude: hygiene's passive attitude toward healing aligns the conscious and unconscious parts of the self.
 It enables the internal peace and cooperation necessary for super-intensified healing (miracles) to occur.
 At first, only knowledge of this attitude is necessary.
 Belief comes later.
+    This is the essential difference between hygienic and non-hygienic use of darkness.
-3. Environment: a retreat provides not only darkness, but all conditions of profound rest:
+3. Environment: a retreat provides not just darkness but all external conditions of profound rest:
-    - safety, comfort, silence, solitude, and _time_
+    - safety, solitude, support, time
+    - silence, darkness, warmth, electromagnetic neutrality
-    - fresh air, warmth, and natural food
+    - fresh air, pure water, natural food, exercise

         The contemporary scientific approach to darkroom retreating is called _chamber REST_ (Restricted Environmental Stimulation Technique).
 As the name implies, and in accord with scientific materialism, it tends to reduce a retreat and its effects to destimulation: absence of usual sensory impositions.
 But the organism does not experience darkness, for example, as the absence of light, as a negative; but rather, as a positive fact, the presence of something which the active organism takes hold of and uses.